Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 - Basic knowledge of terminal commands

-Step 1: Update and Upgrade Your System
+Step 1: Update Your System

 sudo apt update && sudo apt upgrade -y